IBM/data-prep-kit/examples/notebooks/rag/README.md

 Let's do a few searches on our data.

 Code: [rag_1C_vector_search.ipynb](rag_1C_vector_search.ipynb)

+Be sure to [shutdown the notebook](#tips-close-the-notebook-kernels-to-release-the-dblock) before proceeding to the next step

 ## Step-5: Query the documents using LLM (RAG steps 5, 6, 7, 8 & 9)